micha31r/Terminal-Snake/README.md

 # Terminal Snake
- A terminal based snake game made in python
+ A terminal based snake game made in Python